Shopping & Local Centres Supplementary Planning Document (SPD)

-The SPD replaces a variety of old outdated local policies, and sets out new city wide policies to prevent the over concentration of hot food take away shops in centres and in local shopping parades throughout the city.
-It will be used when determining planning applications for new developments or changes of use in the city's local centres.
+The SPD replaced a variety of outdated local policies, setting out new city wide policies to prevent the over concentration of hot food take away shops in centres and in local shopping parades throughout the city.
+It is used when determining planning applications for new developments or changes of use in the city's local centres.

 While we were producing this SPD, we carried out a Sustainability Appraisal to ensure any potential social, economic or environmental impacts of the document were mitigated against.

-We also carried out detailed surveys to identify the types of retail uses and vacant properties in each of the Local Centres and their Primary Shopping Areas.
-This information is correct at August 2011, with updates for Stirchley and Cotteridge in March 2012.
-Copies are available below for information
+We carry out annual surveys to identify the permitted types of retail uses and vacant properties in each of the Local Centres and their Primary Shopping Areas.
+This information is correct at 31st March 2014.
+Copies are available below for information.

 Document Status : Statutory Policy Document - Adopted March 2012